Installations

 SQL Server 2012 or greater version

-Download and install .NET core hosting bundle for .NET Runtime and IIS support
+Download and install .NET core hosting bundle for .NET Runtime and IIS support Windows Hosting Bundle Installer.

 Download and Extract zip file in your local directory.